Illinois Home Has a Medieval Secret Lair Hiding In The Basement - NewsBreak

 When is the next Outrage Festival?
 Grief Glorification Week?
 Horror Hullaballoo?
 It was about six weeks between Uvalde and Highland Park, so maybe we should all stay home on Aug.
 15, which is six weeks after Highland Park.
 I have a feeling gun-crazed shooters notice stuff like that.
 But that’s only a feeling.

-HIGHLAND PARK, Ill. — The 8-year-old boy shot and severely injured during the Highland Park Fourth of July parade shooting has been moved to a rehabilitation center.
-Cooper Roberts spent almost a month in pediatric intensive care at the University of Chicago’s Comer Children's Hospital.
-Earlier this week, he was moved to the Shirley Ryan AbilityLab in Chicago.

-Clear the Shelters 2022: What to Know About Chicago-Area Pet Adoption Event
+Clear the Shelters Animal Adoption Event has kicked off at Several Chicago Shelters

-Your new fur-ever family member awaits you!
-Adopt a pet at this year’s NBC 5 and Telemundo Chicago Clear the Shelters all month long, Aug.
-1 to Aug.
-31. This is the purr-fect opportunity to grow your family.
-Many shelters are experiencing a summer surge of new pets for...
+It’s August, and that means it’s time to clear the shelters!.
+Animals shelters all over are participating in the nationwide Clear the Shelters event.
+From August 1st through the 31st many shelters are waiving adoption fees in an attempt to find more forever homes for their furry occupants.

 Followers